Student Employment Handbook

 Message to Employers

-If you employ BGSU students, you work in one of more than 170 offices and departments on campus that hire student employees.
+If you employ BGSU students, who work in one of more than 170 offices and departments on campus that hire student employees.
 Student Employment Services policies and procedures are established to ensure compliance with federal, state, and institutional laws and regulations as well as payroll deadlines.
 Domestic student employees can work a maximum of 28 hours and International student employees can work a maximum of 20 hours.
 Employers and departments found to be in violation of established policies may lose their hiring privileges.

 Student employment positions at BGSU are classified as Federal Work Study (FWS) and Regular Employment.
 Any eligible BGSU student may work at a job labeled as Regular Employment.
 Only students who qualify for and receive FWS eligibility as part of their financial aid package can be paid from FWS funds.